Life with Father (film)

-Life with Father is a 1947 Technicolor American comedy film adapted from the 1939 play of the same name, which was inspired by the autobiography of stockbroker and The New Yorker essayist Clarence Day.
+Life with Father is a 1947 American Technicolor comedy film adapted from the 1939 play of the same name, which was inspired by the autobiography of American writer and The New Yorker essayist Clarence Day.

 It tells the true story of Day and his family in the 1880s.
 His father, Clarence Sr., wants to be master of his house, but finds his wife, Vinnie, and his children ignoring him until they start making demands for him to change his life.
-The story draws largely on Clarence Sr.'s stubborn, sometimes ill-tempered nature and Vinnie's insistence that Clarence Sr. be baptized.
-It stars William Powell and Irene Dunne as Clarence Sr. and his wife, supported by Elizabeth Taylor, Edmund Gwenn, ZaSu Pitts, Jimmy Lydon and Martin Milner.
+The story draws largely on Clarence Sr.'s stubborn, sometimes ill-tempered nature and Vinnie's insistence that he be baptized.
+It stars William Powell and Irene Dunne as Clarence Sr. and his wife, supported by Elizabeth Taylor, Edmund Gwenn, ZaSu Pitts, Jimmy Lydon, and Martin Milner.

 Plot

-Stockbroker Clarence Day is the benevolent curmudgeon of his 1880s New York City household, striving to make it function as efficiently as his Wall Street office but usually failing.
-His wife Vinnie is the real head of the household.
-In keeping with Day's actual family, all the children (all boys) are redheads.
-The anecdotal story encompasses such details as Clarence's attempts to find a new maid, a romance between his oldest son Clarence Jr. and pretty out-of-towner Mary Skinner, a plan by Clarence Jr. and his younger brother John to make easy money selling patent medicines, Clarence's general contempt for the era's political corruption and the trappings of organized religion, and Vinnie's push to get him baptized so he can go to heaven.
+In New York, 1883, Clarence Day is a benevolent but curmudgeonly patriarch who strives to manage his household as efficiently as his Wall Street office to no success.
+He is married to Vinnie, who manages the household, and his four sons—Clarence Jr., John, Whitney, and Harlan—all have red hair, as do he and Vinnie.
+After breakfast, Clarence rants against the local political corruption in his home office.
+This frightens the new maid Annie who falls down the stairs, breaks a tray of coffee, and then quits.
+As Clarence leaves for work, Vinnie welcomes her cousin Cora Cartwright and Mary Skinner as they arrive to stay for the week, despite her husband's contempt for visitors.

+Later that day, Rev. Dr. Lloyd arrives to discuss the building of the new church, though Clarence declines to donate large sums of money.
+Despite Clarence's objection, the family, along with Cora and Mary, eats at the Delmonico's restaurant for dinner.
+While dining, Mary states she is a Methodist, to which Clarence states he's an Episcopalian who has never been baptized.
+Startled by his confession, Vinnie pushes her husband to get baptized so he can go to heaven, but Clarence refuses as he is certain God will grant him entry.